gianniantonio99/SnakeSaga/README.md

 ## How to Play
 1. Clone this repository.
-2. Run the game in your pyhton environment.
+2. Run the game in your python environment.
 3. Use arrow keys to control the snake.

 ## Screenshots